Sunday, June 30, 2024

 3. A regression model with random residuals is more likely to provide accurate predictions for new data, as it does not make systematic errors in predicting the dependent variable.

-4. Checking for randomness of residuals is an essential diagnostic tool in regression analysis.
+4. Checking for the randomness of residuals is an essential diagnostic tool in regression analysis.
 By examining the residuals for patterns or trends, analysts can identify potential problems with the model and make necessary adjustments.

 Homoscedasticity